Seven of Pentacles Tarot Card Meaning

 But acting out of frustration can lead to failure.
 Real opportunity is on its way.
 Hang in there and use all you've learned to recognize it when you see it.

 Learn the Seven of Pentacles tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.